Question: Does it really matter what a company like Apple writes on its landing pages?

 There are a couple factors that play into this:

-- Apple knows their audience.
-This landing page is for the initiated.
-For those who speak the language.
-For the believers.
+- Apple knows their audience (a testament to Apple marketing strategies) this landing page is for the initiated, for those who speak the language, for the believers.

 - Apple also knows that no one really gets excited for a new operating system.
 They get excited for a new experience.